 - make your complaint in writing unless there’s good reason for not doing so – it’s important we have a record of exactly what you want to complain about so we can address your concerns accurately.

-The Director England may delegate the response to the Director of Forest Services, the Chief Executive of Forest Enterprise, or another member of the England Executive Board.
+The Chief Executive of the Forestry Commission may delegate the response to the Director of Forest Services, the Chief Executive of Forestry England, or another member of the Forestry Commission Executive Board.

 If, despite following our full complaints process, you are not satisfied with the way that we have dealt with your complaint, you may wish to consider further action.
 Further options are explained at the end of our service standards.

 Timber sales are covered by our timber customer charter, which includes its own timber sales complaints procedure.

 - treat all complaints seriously and investigate your complaint thoroughly and fairly